makyo/rpg.drab-makyo.com/games/corgi/story-form/part-01.md

 "Soon.
 I don't know if it's to be tonight, per se."

-After eating, they spent a tiring few hours wandering the city looking for the dwarves' equivalent of a woodcarvers' guild for Augt to visit during his stay, Eragon always promising it was just around the next corner.
+After eating, they spent a tiring few hours wandering the city looking for the dwarves' equivalent of a woodcarvers' union for Augt to visit during his stay, Eragon always promising it was just around the next corner.
 When the minotaur eventually did spot it, he was disappointed to see the "crude carvings, better suited to stone."

 Sarai had to agree.
 There had been beautiful carvings in Aleawalim, from whence she had just traveled, where they carved wood with sharpened tools of salt.